wyne-ybanez/hydephp-portfolio/README.md

-# Hyde Portfolio
+# HydePHP Portfolio

+I've wanted to rewrite my Next.js portfolio into PHP for a long while.

-Built through HydePHP.
+This portfolio is built through HydePHP.
 See the documentation and learn more at https://hydephp.com/docs

 &nbsp;